The PFAS test trusted by firefighters and first responders, now available for everyone!

 At-home testing for PFAS in whole blood is a relatively new approach, but is scientifically proven to be valuable based on multiple research studies.
 Before this approach, most tests were performed on blood serum obtained from a blood-draw by a nurse or phlebotomist.
 This means that much of the published literature focuses on results from blood serum.

-As an example, if your PFAST-24 result for PFOA (perfluorooctanoic acid) is 0.75ng/mL, the estimated equivalent serum level would be 1.5ng/mL.
+As an example, if your result for PFOA (perfluorooctanoic acid) is 0.75ng/mL, the estimated equivalent serum level would be 1.5ng/mL.

 Why are some compounds showing as not detected?